wolveix/satisfactory-server/.github/ISSUE_TEMPLATE/bug_report.md

 ### System Specs (please complete the following information):

-If you're on Linux, just paste the following block as a single command, and paste the output here.
+If you're on Linux, paste the following block as a single command, and paste the output here.

 ```shell
 echo "===== START ISSUE REPORT =====